 It is harder every year to explore parts of our planet untouched by humans.
-The Patagonia Region of Argentina & Chile\, in southern South America, still has that result.
-In January I traveled in stark contrast to warm, summery Buenos Aires and cold, stark but breathtaking Patagonia.
+The Patagonia Region of Argentina and Chile, in southern South America, still has that result.
+In January, I traveled in stark contrast to warm, summery Buenos Aires and cold, stark, but breathtaking, Patagonia.

 The excursion crew, complete with Zodiacs, performed miracles each day to get us as close to the heart of the park as they could get.
 Glaciers of all types and sizes could be seen complete with snowcapped mountains.
 One glacier went down to the sea, one had a huge waterfall right in front of it.
 One was surrounded by forests.
 One had pieces of ice floating in front if it like mini icebergs.
 The Zodiacs went out with groups of explorers in life vests.
 A couple of hours later they would come back with stories of unspoiled and majestic scenery.